-These are yellowish green in color and are composed of cholesterol that is hardened.
+These are yellowish-green in color.
+These compose due to the hardening of cholesterol.
 Eighty percent of gallstones are of this kind.
 These are formed due to the reasons mentioned above.

 These stones are small and dark in color.
-They are formed due to the presence of excess bilirubin.
-They are usually seen in people with liver cirrhosis usually develop this type of gallstones.
+They form due to the presence of excess bilirubin.
+People with liver cirrhosis usually develop this type of gallstones.